Live events are literally against the law. Now what?

 Conservative end of the spectrum: playing make-believe

 As events were canceled, many of you may have seen or attended a “virtual event.”
-Many of these events have everything a real event would have — a conference center, lobby, breakout rooms, expo hall, and keynote hall. — except it’s all digital.
+Many of these events have everything a real event would have — a conference center, lobby, breakout rooms, expo hall, keynote hall — except it’s all digital.
 Fake.
 Like a video game, but not fun.
 We all had to make-believe like we were there.

 Make-believe makes sense, especially in the immediate aftermath of the quarantine orders.
 There just wasn’t time to create something else, so they had to roll with what they had and adjust as nimbly as possible.